Energy bill support for firms to be reduced from April

 Under the new scheme, firms will get a discount on wholesale prices rather than their costs being capped as under the current one.

-Very heavy energy-using sectors, mainly manufacturers, will get a larger discount than others.
+Very heavy energy-using sectors, like glass, ceramics and steelmakers, will get a larger discount than others.

-But firms paying under a certain price for their energy wholesale will not get support.
+But firms will only benefit from the scheme when electricity and gas bills are high.

-The new scheme will run until the end of March 2024.
+The new scheme will run until the end of March 2024, while a cap has been set on it in a bid to limit how much taxpayers are having to subsidise spiralling costs.

 The energy support scheme is mainly used by businesses, but is also for charities, and public sector organisations such as schools and hospitals.